The painful truth hits at 11 PM.

 Rental route: Monthly rolling rental keeps you flexible.
 If the project extends, you continue.
 If it wraps early, you exit.
 No long-term obligation.

-Leasing route: A 6–12 month lease locks in predictable rates and includes full maintenance—critical when you're on-site and can't afford unexpected downtime.
-You exit cleanly at project end with no residual depreciation concerns.
+Leasing route: A short-term lease locks in a predictable rate and puts servicing on the lessor—useful when you're on-site and can't afford unexpected downtime.
+You exit at project end with no residual depreciation concerns.

 Buying route: Doesn't make sense.
 You'd spend significant capital on an asset you'll use briefly, then need to sell.
 The carrying costs (insurance, maintenance, depreciation) during the project are pure overhead.

 Verdict: Lease for the project duration.
-You get rate certainty and professional support without ownership burden.
+You get rate certainty without the ownership burden.

 Scenario 2: The Growing SME (F&B Delivery, E-Commerce Fulfillment, Catering)

 You've been operating 3–5 years.
 You have 2–3 vehicles that you consistently use.
-Demand is stable but growing 15–20% annually.
+Demand is stable but growing.
 Your cash position is decent, but you prefer to keep capital for hiring, inventory, and technology rather than locking it into vehicles.

 Rental route: Month-to-month rolling rental gives you flexibility to add vehicles during peak seasons (CNY, holiday season) without commitment.
 Effective for the overflow vehicles, but the core fleet is expensive at rolling-monthly rates.

-Leasing route: Core fleet on 24–36 month leases at locked rates.
-All maintenance, insurance, and road tax bundled in.
-For peak seasons, you add 1–2 rental units for 2–4 weeks—much cheaper than renting the whole year.
-You also preserve capital: instead of spending $150,000–$200,000 on vehicles, you spend zero upfront and have predictable monthly costs.
+Leasing route: Core fleet on longer-term leases at locked rates, with servicing and insurance handled.
+For peak seasons, you add 1–2 rental units for a few weeks—cheaper than renting the whole year.
+You also preserve capital: rather than committing a six-figure sum to vehicles, you have a predictable monthly cost.

-Buying route: Possible, but ties up significant capital.
-If you buy 2–3 vehicles outright, you've committed $300,000–$400,000 that could grow your business elsewhere.
-Also, 2026 regulatory changes (VES surcharges on high-emission vehicles) become your problem to manage.
+Buying route: Possible, but ties up significant capital that could grow the business elsewhere.
+Regulatory changes also become your problem to manage rather than the lessor's.

-Verdict: Lease the core fleet (80% of regular demand).
+Verdict: Lease the core fleet (around 80% of regular demand).
 Rent seasonal overflow.
-This hybrid approach gives you cost predictability where it matters most and flexibility for spikes.
+This hybrid gives you cost predictability where it matters most and flexibility for spikes.

 Scenario 3: The Mature, Multi-Vehicle Fleet Operator